|Simulate SimBiology model|

 Simulate dynamic models using various solvers.

-You can accelerate the simulation or analysis by converting the model to compiled C code.
+Accelerate the simulation or analysis by converting the model to compiled C code.